Skip to main content

 Mixing modes

-You can't toggle WithoutCookieJar mid-session.
-It's a session option, set once at construction.
-If you need both modes (jar-on for one workflow, jar-off for another), spin up two sessions.
+WithoutCookieJar is a session option, set once at construction, and can't be toggled mid-session.
+To run both modes side by side (jar-on for one workflow, jar-off for another), build two sessions.

-If you need shared TLS state across the two, use Fork() to create a sibling that carries the same TLS resumption cache but starts fresh on cookies.
-Heads up: forks share the same cookie jar pointer, so if you fork from a jar-enabled parent, both share the jar.
-To genuinely separate the cookie state, build a fresh session.
+For shared TLS state across the two, Fork() creates a sibling that carries the same TLS resumption cache while starting fresh on other state.
+One thing to watch: forks share the cookie jar pointer with the parent, so a fork from a jar-enabled session ends up sharing the jar.
+Genuinely separate cookie state needs a fresh session built from scratch.